Surviving Perimenopause Hell

 I suddenly had heal pain so bad that I couldn't walk on my feet!

-Email us and we'll send over research we can find for a given symptom or let us know your story below for others to speak out.
+Email us or use chat box bottom right and we'll send over research we can find for a given symptom or let us know your story below for others to speak out.

 Let's look at the timing of all this which is another source of confusion.